-Patient lifts (patient hoist, jack hoist, hydraulic lift) may be either a sling lift or sit-to-stand lift.
+Ocelco has a variety of patient lifts for sale.
+Patient lifts (patient hoist, jack hoist, hydraulic lift) may be either medical lift slings or sit-to-stand patient lifts.
 This is an assistive device that allows patients in hospitals and nursing homes and those receiving home health care to be transferred between a bed and a chair or other similar resting places, using hydraulic power.
 Sling patient lifts are used for patients whose mobility is limited.
-They could be mobile (or floor) lifts or overhead lifts (suspended from ceiling-mounted or overhead tracks).
+Medical lift slings can either be mobile (or floor) lifts or overhead lifts (suspended from ceiling-mounted or overhead tracks).

 Sling Patient Lifts

 have several advantages.
 They allow heavy patients to be transferred while decreasing stress on caregivers while also reducing the number of nursing staff required to move patients.
 It also reduces the chance of orthopedic injury from lifting patients.
 Patients who have medical conditions that do not allow them to be bent and compressed by the sling as they are hoisted (i.e., cannot withstand "vertical transfer") will require specialized medical lift slings which can lift horizontally, or use other assistive devices for transfer.

 Sit-to-Stand Patient Lifts

 are designed to help patients with some mobility but who lack the strength or muscle control to rise to a standing position from a bed

 .
 They use straps, vests, or belts (as opposed to slings) to make the transition possible.